wayri/SPICE-Helpers/kicad-ltspice-shortcuts-map/README.md

 ## How to Import into LTspice 24

 LTspice 24 manages keyboard shortcuts via its initialization (`.ini`) file.
+You can apply the new shortcuts using any of the following methods.

 ### Method 1: Modify the Default Configuration File (Recommended)